Jones Ralfy Jansen

-Jones Ralfy Jansen (born 28 April 1992) is an Indonesian badminton player who now represents Germany.
+Jones Ralfy Jansen (born 28 April 1992) is an Indonesian-born German badminton player who currently represents Germany.
 He was a former PB Djarum players and has joined that club in 2007.
 In 2010, he awarded as the best Djarum player.
 He won his first senior international title at the 2013 Portugal International tournament in the mixed doubles event partnered with Keshya Nurvita Hanadia.
 He also won the 2014 Finnish and Turkey International tournaments with his sister Cisita Joity Jansen.

 Personal life

 His father Joy Jansen is German, while his mother Meity Rumayar is Indonesian.
 He was born and raised in Indonesia with his elder sister Cisita Joity Jansen who is also a badminton player.